 - Syringe

-Before starting, ensure that the power to the track is disabled & turned off!
-Work on small sections of track at a time.
 Using a plastic container or tub, combine equal parts of PVA glue and water (50/50 mix).
 Mix thoroughly until there are no clumps of glue remaining.
 Then, add a few drops of washing-up liquid to the glue-water mixture.
-Stir well for a few minutes once more.
+Stir well.
 The washing-up liquid will reduce surface tension in the glue-water mixture when applied to the ballast.
+Put to one side.

+When working on each section of ballast, remember to pre-wet it first.
+This will make it easier for the glue mix to spread through the ballast material.
 Fill a hand-trigger spray bottle with clean water.
 Set the nozzle to a fine, wide spray.
-Pull the trigger & wet a section of the ballast as shown below.
-Be careful not to dislodge the ballast while spraying the water onto it.
+Pull the trigger and wet a section of the ballast as shown below.
+Be careful not to dislodge the ballast while spraying the water onto it!

-When working on each section of ballast, remember to pre-wet it first.
-This will make it easier for the glue mix to spread through the ballast material.
-Take extra care around the moving parts of the points.
-Use a cloth or kitchen paper towel to wipe away any glue mixture from these parts.
-Also, be careful not to catch the glued ballast while removing any water or glue mix from the rail heads.
-As the glue mix starts to set, periodically manually move the points to prevent any stray glue mix from fixing the moving parts in place.
+Take extra care around the moving parts of the track.
+Use a cloth or kitchen paper towel to wipe away any glue mixture from these parts, try not to disturb the glued ballast while removing any water or glue mix from the rail heads.
+As the glue mix starts to set, periodically manually move the moving tie bar and switch rails points only to prevent any stray glue mix from fixing these moving parts in place.

 Clear and instructive site.
 Am planning an n gauge model railway.
 Balast!
 What grade do you recommend?
 Layout size 3'x 6'?
 Any suggestions would be welcome.